International Children’s Rights (Advanced LL.M.)

 The programme also fits newly graduated, talented students who wish to pursue advanced studies at a postgraduate level or engage in a PhD in the field of children’s rights.

-Leiden Law School, and in particular the child law department, enjoys a strong international reputation for its academic research program and centers.
+Leiden Law School, and in particular the child law department, enjoys a strong international reputation for its academic research programme and centers.
 Excellent graduates of the Advanced studies in International Children Rights are encouraged to apply for postdoctoral research positions, and contribute to the legal scholarship in the field of children’s rights.

 Accommodations for working students